 Once you regain the strength and mobility in the sprained ankle, you can begin doing light sporting activities like jogging and biking at a gentle pace.

 Common medical conditions like foot pain, Plantar Fasciitis can also be beaten with ankle strengthening exercises.
 The foot is structured of 26 bones, 33 joints, 19 muscles and over 100 ligaments.
 And problem or abnormality in any one or combination of this anatomy can cause pain.
-By the age of 70, we would have walked a distance equivalent of four times round the earth!
+By the age of 70, we would have walked a distance equivalent of four times around the earth!
 Some exercises to relax and strengthen your foot muscles doesn’t seem so bad now, does it?

 One of the most common reasons leading to painful foot conditions is ankle stiffness after ankle injuries like sprains, etc. If complete recovery is failed to gain in the foot movement then symptoms of pain persist even after healing of the injury.
-Therefore, foot and ankle strengthening exercises are very important to perform during the healing process.
+Therefore, foot and ankle strengthening exercises are very important to perform the healing process.

 Here are some foot and ankle strengthening exercises to heal and improve mobility around the ankle joint after an injury, try out!